What is a Light Sensor?

 **Optimal Installation for Light Sensors**

-To ensure accuracy and function, ambient light sensors must be placed and installed correctly.
-Here are the best practices:
+To make sure they work well, ambient light sensors need to be installed correctly.
+Here are some best practices:

 Installation Location**

-– Install the sensor in the middle of the area you want to measure.
+– Place the light sensor in the center of the area you want to measure.

 – Pick a spot that is free from reflective or scattering objects nearby.

-– Keep the area clear to avoid errors in measurement.
+– Keep the area clear.
+This helps avoid mistakes in measurement.
 Stay away from artificial light sources like lamps, doorways, and windows.

 Installation Height**

 In indoor spaces, the standard height is between 2.5 and 3 meters.
-If you need a wider detection range, adjust the height accordingly.
-For outdoor light sensors, install them at a height of 2.5 to 4 meters.
+If you need a larger detection range, change the height as needed.
+For outdoor light sensors, place them at a height of 2.5 to 4 meters.
 This will help make sure nearby objects do not block them.

 Avoiding Strong Light Interference**